AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 Collecting these fees creates revenue for the protocol, which serves multiple purposes:

 - Accumulating reserves for riskier assets in case positions get under-collateralized
-- Helping maintain peg of agTokens in extreme market conditions, by incentivizing or disincentivizing borrowing
+- Helping maintain peg of stablecoins in extreme market conditions, by incentivizing or disincentivizing borrowing
 - Accumulating surplus for veANGLE holders and the whole ANGLE ecosystem

 {% hint style="info" %}